This post contains affiliate links for your convenience. View our full disclosure policy here.

 - place picture cards in pocket chart and call on students to match the beginning sound

-- put recording sheet in literacy center with apple letters
+- put recording sheets in a literacy center with apple letters

-- give students the opportunity to “pretend” to be teacher/student in pairs and use the pocket chart activity with a partner during center time
+- give students the opportunity to “pretend” to be teacher/student in pairs during center time

 School Bus Letter and Number Matching Pocket Chart Chant